zjp-CN/mdbook-theme/README.md

 ## avoid repeating call on this tool when `mdbook watch`

 Once `mdbook watch` detects your files changed, freshing leads to invoke `preprocessor.theme`, and `preprocessor.theme` reads from `book.toml` and `Theme` dir.
 When `preprocessor.theme` finds your css/js files are not consistent with what it computes, it'll cover everything concerned.
+(Of course, if they are consistent, no file will be rewritten.)
 The procedure holds back and forth, in the backyard ...

-The point is that this tool, unlike the preprocessors aiming to deal with contents in md files and obliged to keep up with revision, produces theme files that are needless to check as long as nothing concerned changes.
-Sadly, this tool are incapable of doing this kind of check, beacuse I haven't found a solution, causing whether to check is at the user's explicit option.
+The point is that this tool, unlike the preprocessors aiming to deal with contents in md files and obliged to keep up with revision, produces theme files that are **needless to check (compute and compare) as long as nothing concerned changes**.
+Sadly, this tool are incapable of doing this kind of check, beacuse I haven't found a solution, causing whether to check is at the user's explicit option (see the following suggestions).

 Since all theme configs are written into files under `theme` dir or appended only once, `mdbook build` will **not cause repeating** .